demetrius-hernandez/Drone-Gesture-Recognition/README.md

 - The dataset might not fully represent the complexity of real-world drone footage, and our models are overfitting to this controlled scenarios.
 - The feature representation (BODY25 keypoints plus normalization) may be too "clean," making the classification task simpler than expected.
 - Our augmentation strategies or data splits may not accurately reflect the complexities of the intended real-world environment.
+-  **Performance on Real Drone Footage:**
+I tested the model on the actual drone-collected footage, which had been held out during training, to evaluate its accuracy in real-world conditions.
+A drop in accuracy would have indicated a potential gap between the training/validation scenarios and the real-world application, requiring adjustments to the model architecture or the addition of more drone-collected training samples.
+However, in this case, the model maintained high accuracy on the drone footage.
+Every frame, as assessed through a manual review, was classified correctly, suggesting that the model generalizes well to real-world scenarios.

 #### Proposed Improvements: